ali-raheem/awesome-nhs/README.md

 # Awesome NHS

 A curated list of stuff for free-ish for NHS staff.
+If there is a problem with one of these deals or you want to add a deal open an [issue](https://github.com/ali-raheem/awesome-nhs/issues) or email me at awesome-nhs@ shoryuken.me

 ## Home